Campos Novos: Roman Catholic Church

 According to the Catholic Church's division, the municipality is part of the Diocese of Joaçaba, established on June 12, 1975, after being separated from the dioceses of Lages, Chapecó, and Caçador.
 It is subordinate to the Archdiocese of Florianópolis and encompasses thirty other municipalities.
 The diocese's creation was driven by the rapid population growth in the region in the early 20th century, which fostered the development of Catholicism.

 The city's main religious landmarks are the São João Batista Parish Church and the Our Lady of Aparecida Sanctuary.
 The parish church, located in the city center opposite Lauro Müller Square, is notable for its interior adorned with wooden sculptures, stained glass, and paintings.
 The sanctuary is renowned for the Pilgrimage of Our Lady of Aparecida, held annually on October 12, the saint's day, attracting an average of 70,000 devotees.
 Conducted since 1977, the pilgrimage covers three kilometers from the parish church to the sanctuary.

 Protestant churches

 Despite the Catholic majority, the city is home to a wide range of Protestant or Reformed denominations, including the Sara Nossa Terra Evangelical Community, Maranatha Christian Church, Lutheran Church, Presbyterian Church, Methodist Church, Anglican Episcopal Church, Baptist churches, Assemblies of God, Seventh-day Adventist Church, World Church of God's Power, Universal Church of the Kingdom of God, Christian Congregation in Brazil, among others.
 According to the 2000 IBGE data, 12.09% of the population were Protestant, with 8.72% belonging to Pentecostal evangelical churches, 1.68% to mission evangelical churches, and 1.69% to other evangelical religions.

-There are also Christians from various other denominations, such as Jehovah's Witnesses (0.03% of inhabitants) and members of The Church of Jesus Christ of Latter-day Saints (0.12%), also known as the Mormon Church.
+There are also Christians from various other denominations, such as Jehovah's Witnesses (0.03% of inhabitants) and members of The Church of Jesus Christ of Latter-day Saints (0.12%).